Error-331/code_tests/docs/bible/links.md

 The fullness of God is yours in the fellowship in the Holy Spirit.

 Lord my God, I cry out to you for help in my day of need, and I rely on you in my weakness.
 Be my strength and help me.

+If you are having trouble recognizing what you have, ask a friend to share what strengths they see in you.